flynsequeira/go-bigquery-ingest/README.md

 This is a repository that has all the pieces to ingest data from CSV -> GO -> Big Query

 # Where to focus
-1. Working demo available here - https://youtu.be/mTveDBGiHTE
+1. Working video available here - https://youtu.be/mTveDBGiHTE
 2. Complete documentation PDF - https://github.com/flynsequeira/go-bq-ingestor/blob/8d3e600f9e31f43c8d532ac954e9ea1e4923613b/DOCUMENTATION.pdf
 3. code folder - has all the GO transformation and api code for google cloud functions
 4. api-data - This has json to map currency_symbol -> symbol_id